 Author Maia Szalavitz shows us, through her own history, how the current disease model of addiction is not accurate.
-Science is used to back up the theory that addiction is not just willpower, or a “broken brain” but instead a learning/developmental disorder that lays on a spectrum.
-This book is awesome because it removes stigma and takes a 21st century look at an age old problem.
-If you are wondering how you or your loved one got to a place where addiction took hold this book will help to provide you answers."
+Science is used to back up the theory that addiction is not just willpower, or a “broken brain” but instead a learning/developmental disorder that lies on a spectrum.
+This book is powerful because it removes the stigma and takes a 21st-century look at an age-old problem.
+If you are wondering how you or your loved one got to a place where addiction took hold this book will help to provide you answers.

 Chasing the Scream: The First and Last Days of the War on Drugs by Johann Hari

 “The core of addiction doesn’t lie in what you swallow or inject—it’s in the pain you feel in your head.
 Yet we have built a system that thinks we will stop addicts by increasing their pain.
 ‘If I had to design a system that was intended to keep people addicted, I’d design exactly the system that we have right now.'”

 Beautiful Boy: A Father’s Journey Through His Son’s Addiction by David Sheff

 “Anyone who has lived through it, or those who are now living through it, knows that caring about an addict is as complex and fraught and debilitating as addiction itself.”

-The Sheff’s have made quite of canon of addiction literature, offering their own family’s struggle as a learning experience for all others struggling through the same situation.
+The Sheff’s have made quite a canon of addiction literature, offering their own family’s struggle as a learning experience for all others struggling through the same situation.
 The most well-known and popular is Beautiful Boy, David Sheff’s memoir of his son, Nic’s, addiction.
-David has also written the (less well-received, but just as important for families of addicts) Clean: Overcoming Addiction and Ending America’s Greatest Tragedy, about addiction and treatment.
+David has also written the (less well-received, but just as important for families) Clean: Overcoming Addiction and Ending America’s Greatest Tragedy, about addiction and treatment.
 And if you’d like to read his son’s perspective, Nic Sheff has also written his own story: Tweak: Growing Up On Methamphetamines, and a follow-up after a relapse, We All Fall Down: Living With Addiction.